Santo Domingo Church (Quezon City)

 Santo Domingo Church, formally known as the National Shrine of Our Lady of the Holy Rosary of La Naval de Manila, is a Roman Catholic parish church and national shrine in Quezon City, Metro Manila in the Philippines.
 It is under the jurisdiction of the Diocese of Cubao.
 Dedicated to Saint Dominic de Guzmán and Mary, mother of Jesus under her title Our Lady of the Most Holy Rosary — La Naval de Manila, it was founded by the Dominicans in 1587.

 The church complex serves as the motherhouse or headquarters of the Dominican Order of the Philippines.
-Originally located in Intramuros in the city of Manila, the church was transferred to its present location in Quezon City after the Second World War.
+Originally located in Intramuros in the city of Manila, the church was transferred to its present location in Quezon City after the ravage and destruction during the Liberation of Manila in the Second World War.